K-Scorpio/scorpiosec/content/en/posts/my-first-post.md

 A couple of years ago it seemed unreal that someone like me could learn "techy" things, yet here I am telling you how I went from financial statements to firewalls in one and a half years.

 After my bachelor's degree in Finance, I just knew that it wasn't the right fit for me.
-Honestly, I never really thought that much about what I wanted to do and I went for that major as a "default" choice.
+Honestly, I never really thought much about what I wanted to do and I went for that major as a "default" choice.

 I started to wonder "What else could I do?"
-The only interesting option for me was to do something in the tech field.
-There was one significant hurdle though, could someone without a technical background like me succeed in that industry especially for something as complicated as cybersecurity?
+The only interesting option for me was something in the tech field.
+There was one significant mental hurdle  though, I believed that someone without a technical background like me couldn't succeed in that industry especially for something as complicated as cybersecurity?

-Still, I started to do some research and experimented with web development, data analysis, and even game development.
-I wasn't really putting any effort, it was more like a hobby at this point.
+Still, I started doing some research and experimented with web development, data analysis, and even game development.
+I wasn't really putting any effort, it was more like a hobby at that point.

 The real defining moment happened when I stumbled upon YouTube channels like David Bombal, NetworkChuck, and John Hammond.
-Their videos changed my perspective and convinced me that technical knowledge wasn't exclusive to those with traditional IT backgrounds as long as one's willing to put in the work
+Their videos changed my perspective and convinced me that technical knowledge wasn't exclusive to those with traditional IT/CS backgrounds as long as one's willing to put in the work.

 With this new inspiration I set out to build a strong foundation first by learning the fundamentals.
 I studied networking, operating systems, security fundamentals and scripting/programming in Bash and Python.
 It wasn't easy but I wanted to prove to myself that I could do it so I stuck with it.